Coronavirus update: evictions are on hold

 Your landlord can issue a section 8 notice at any time during your tenancy.

-Your landlord must give a legal reason to end your tenancy - for example because you have:
+Your landlord must give a legal reason or 'ground' to end your tenancy - for example because you have:

 - rent arrears